 We will have fliers and other marketing material to help you recruit students.
 We suggest reaching out to guidance counselors and other teachers within your district to help identify students who would enjoy the program.
 Once you have a few students interested, let them help with the recruitment process!

 Curriculum Costs: Each team must use the United States Academic Decathlon curriculum.
 New teams are eligible to receive the online version of the curriculum at no cost.
-MOST teams order at least some of the hard copy study guides.
 Curriculum costs can vary from $700 to $1500.

 Regionals and State Competitions: Regional events are organized by individual schools/coaches and can be online or in person.
 All new teams will be invited to participate in regional events that typically occur in December and January.
-The four-day State Competition will take place on the University of Alaska Anchorage campus February 17-20.
-Teams can stay at the Spring HIll Suites University Lake Hotel, an all-suites facility that provides free breakfast and parking.
+The four-day State Competition will take place on the University of Alaska Anchorage campus March 1-4.
+Teams can stay for a reduced rate at the Spring Hill Suites University Lake Hotel, an all-suites facility that provides free breakfast and parking.
 Teams are responsible for their own travel and accommodation costs for the State Competition.

 Alaska Academic Pentathlon Program Information - Middle School